SiloCityLabs/blog/content/post/2018/2018-08-30-3d-printed-wrist-brace-wip-instructions.md

 ![](/uploads/2018/08/orig-scan-watertight.jpg)

 After scanning you can do some basic editing in Skanect.
 Make the model watertight and do a rough crop.
 You can edit more in Blender later.
-Here&#8217;s what my original scan looks like after making it watertight.
+Here's what my original scan looks like after making it watertight.
 There was a small indent that I had to fix in Blender.

-Skanect scales in meters and I haven&#8217;t figured out how to import/export with Blender properly (you&#8217;re supposed to do it in the scene but it didn&#8217;t work for me).
+Skanect scales in meters and I haven't figured out how to import/export with Blender properly (you're supposed to do it in the scene but it didn't work for me).
 After editing your model in Blender, export the STL, open in Windows 3d Builder, select the &#8220;m&#8221; for meters, fix any errors, then save (as STL).
-Now it&#8217;s scaled.
+Now it's scaled.

 # Blender

 Blender tutorial.
-If you&#8217;ve never used Blender then I recommend watching up to part 5 and following along.
+If you've never used Blender then I recommend watching up to part 5 and following along.
 <https://www.youtube.com/playlist?list=PLjEaoINr3zgHs8uzT3yqe4iHGfkCmMJ0P>

 Use your new Blender skills to edit the model.
 Crop it as needed, fix irregularities, and bisect it.